SolraBizna/liso/README.md

 Liso (LEE-soh) is an acronym for Line Input with Simultaneous Output.
 It is a library for a particular kind of text-based Rust application; one where the user is expected to give command input at a prompt, but output can occur at any time.
 It provides simple line editing, and prevents input from clashing with output.
+It can be used asynchronously (with `tokio`) or synchronously (without).

 It should work anywhere [Crossterm](https://crates.io/crates/crossterm) does:

 - Windows 7 or later
 - On UNIX, any system with an ANSI-compatible terminal (via crossterm) or a VT52-compatible terminal (via custom support).

+See [the crate documentation](https://docs.rs/liso/latest/liso/) for more information.

 **NOTE: WORK IN PROGRESS!** Not release ready!